JPmbagwu/PHSX815_Week1/README.md

 # Random number generation and data visualization

-One example of simple data visualization and random number generation can be found in this repository (plotting).
-The following libraries are required to run these programs:
+This repository contains an illustration of basic data visualization and random number generating (plotting).
+Running these programs requires the following libraries:

 * rcParams
 * numpy